theobald-software/helpcenter.theobald-software.github.io/projects/erpconnect/docs/samples/rfc-server-functions.md

 ---
-layout: page
 title: RFC Server Functions
 description: RFC Server with scalar parameters
-permalink: /:collection/:path
-weight: 4
 ---

-This section shows how to create, register and use RFC server functions that add numbers.
+This sample shows how to create, register and use RFC server functions that add numbers.

 ### Initialize RFC Server Functions